Arno65/Advent-of-Code-2021/README.md

 The language I want to learn the most is Lisp so a second solution will be in Common Lisp (clisp) for most of the time.
 Solutions in languages like Swift, Rust, Python or whatever will be done for fun and if there is any spare time left.

-Spoiler alert: All the code has the end results of the tasks in the comment section at the start of the code.
+Spoiler alert: All code has the final results of the tasks in the comment section at the beginning of the code.
-Also notice that these end results are obtained with the puzzle inputs from my Advent-of-Code-2021 account.
+Also note that these final results are obtained with the puzzle input from my Advent-of-Code-2021 account.

 Day 1 has solutions in Haskell, (old school) BASIC, Common Lisp, Rust and Swift.\
 (The Haskell code has three different solutions for counting the measurement increases.)